Logo

 In 1981, Tom Hanks met actress Rita Wilson on the set of TV comedy Bosom Buddies.

-In October 2013, Tom Hanks said he has Type 2 diabetes.
+In October 2013, on Late Show with David Letterman Tom Hanks said he has type 2 diabetes.

-Since 1984, Tom Hanks has been an avid fan of the English Premier League club Aston Villa.
+Since 1984, Tom Hanks has been a fan of the English Premier League club Aston Villa.

 In November 2019, shortly before the release of A Beautiful Day in the Neighborhood, a drama film in which Tom Hanks portrays Fred Rogers, he learned through Ancestry.

-Tom Hanks is a distant relative of the 16th US president, Abraham Lincoln.
+Tom Hanks is a relative of the 16th US president, Abraham Lincoln.

 Greece's Interior Minister Takis Theodorikakos said Tom Hanks "showed real interest in the people who suffered from the fire in Mati and promoted this issue in the global media".